SigmaHQ/sigma-specification/Taxonomy_specification.md

 # Sigma Taxonomy <!-- omit in toc -->

-* Version 1.3.1
+The following document defines the field names and log sources that should be used in SIGMA rules to ensure sharable rules.

-* Release date 2022/11/13
+* Version 1.3.2

-This page defines field names and log sources that should be used to ensure sharable rules.
+* Release date 2022/12/19

 # Summary

 - [Summary](#summary)
 - [Log Sources](#log-sources)
   - [Application folder](#application-folder)